IBM/ibm-block-csi-driver/docs/content/configuration/creating_pvc.md

 The IBM® block storage CSI driver supports using both file system and raw block volume modes.

+**Important:**
-**Important:** If not defined, the default mode is `Filesystem`.
+  - If not defined, the default mode is `Filesystem`.
 Be sure to define the mode as `Block` if this configuration is preferred.
+  - The volume group labels are not pre-defined.
+Be sure to match the selector in the target volume group (`spec.source.selector`).
+For an example of creating a PVC using the VolumeGroup configuration, see [Creating a PVC within a volume group with the dynamic volume group feature](#creating-a-pvc-within-a-volume-group-with-the-dynamic-volume-group-feature).

 **Note:** The examples below create the PVC with a storage size 1 Gb.
 This can be changed, per customer needs.